What is International Humanitarian Law?

 Customary Law

-International law is made up of both treaty law and rules which develop over time as a result of "a general practice accepted as law".
+International law is made up of both treaty law and rules which develop over time because of "a general practice accepted as law".
 These rules are known as customary law.
 Customary IHL is particularly important when States have not ratified IHL treaties, as these states are still bound by customary law.
-Furthermore, there is less treaty law governing non-international armed conflicts and so customary law becomes even more essential to fill in gaps in written law.
+Also, there is less treaty law governing non-international armed conflicts and so customary law becomes even more essential to fill in gaps in written law.

 Jus Cogens/Peremptory Norms

 Certain customs or principle are so fundamental that we refer to them as jus cogens, or “compelling” law.
-These peremptory norms are so manifestly self-evident that international law allows no derogations whatsoever.
-For example, the prohibition of the use of torture is a peremptory norm, which means torture is not allowed in any situation, regardless of the circumstance.
+These are things that are so self-evident that international law allows no exceptions whatsoever.
+For example, the banning of torture is jus cogens, which means torture is not allowed in any situation, regardless of the circumstance.

 Soft Law